 Identifying Sensor Readings

 To ensure optimal operating conditions medical imaging devices rely on multiple sensors.
-For example, a CT scanner has sensors for monitoring tube temperature, water temperature, fan speed, air temperature, water flow and other important variables.
+For example, a CT scanner has sensors for monitoring tube temperature, water temperature, fan speed, air temperature, water flow, and other important variables.
 Each sensor periodically records its readings, which can be used to determine whether the tracked variable is in the normal range.
 However, it is difficult to accurately identify which sensor readings are in the normal range and which are not.
 Currently, these thresholds are manually defined often leading to misclassified normal values as abnormal and vice-versa.
 Missing an abnormal sensor reading means missing an opportunity to take corrective action in time.
 As a result, a problem may go unnoticed resulting in the failure and replacement of an expensive part.

-ML-Based Techniques for Anomaly Detection
+ML-based Techniques for Anomaly Detection

 Machine learning provides a better technique, known as anomaly detection (AD), for identifying abnormal sensor readings accurately.
 ML-based AD techniques use historical data to train a model that can be used for detecting anomalous sensor values.
 Multiple ML-based techniques are available for anomaly detection, but the right technique depends on the characteristics or distribution of data.
-If the data or sensor readings have normal distribution, a probability density function can be used for identifying outliers or abnormal values.
+If the data or sensor readings have a normal distribution, a probability density function can be used for identifying outliers or abnormal values.

 A probability density function consists of two parameters, mean and standard deviation of data.
 These are calculated from historical values of a sensor reading.
 For example, if we wanted to detect abnormal water temperature readings from a CT Scanner, we calculate the mean and standard deviation of historical water temperature readings.
 These then become the model parameters for the ML model that is used for detecting anomalous water temperature logged by a CT scanner.
 The ML model, in this case, is nothing but a function that calculates the probability of a sensor reading given its historical mean and standard deviation.

 The same technique can also be used for detecting an abnormal combination of readings from two or more different sensors, however, detecting abnormal combinations of readings from different sensors is much more difficult than from a single sensor.
 The reading from each sensor by itself may not be abnormal, but the combination of these readings may be abnormal.
 For example, assume we are monitoring four different environmental factors, water inlet temperature (wit), water outlet temperature (wot), air inlet temperature (ait) and air outlet temperature (aot).
 An ML-based anomaly detection model, in this case, will calculate the probability for the set (wit, wot, ait, aot) readings.
 Assume that the normal range for wit, wot, ait, and aot is 10 to 90.
-A If at some point in time, wit is 15, wot is 85, ait is 18, and aot is 86, each of these individually seem normal, but the probability of the combination (15, 85, 18, 86) may be 0.01%, and thus represent an abnormal combination.
+If at some point in time, wit is 15, wot is 85, ait is 18, and aot is 86, each of these individually seems normal, but the probability of the combination (15, 85, 18, 86) may be 0.01% and thus represent an abnormal combination.